Learning Your MG Triggers

 • What you were doing before the symptoms flared

-• Whether treatment made the weakness better and how quickly it worked
+• Whether treatment made the weakness better, and how quickly it worked

-You may also want to keep track of how much exercise you get and what types, and what you eat and drink.
+You also may want to keep track of how much exercise you get and what types, and what you eat and drink.
 This information may give you clues for things in your lifestyle that may help or aggravate your MG symptoms.